pomerium/documentation/content/docs/guides/transmission.md

 ---
+title: Securing Transmission's RPC interface
-title: Transmission
+sidebar_label: Transmission
 lang: en-US
 keywords: [pomerium, bittorrent, torrent, identity access proxy, transmission-daemon, transmission, authentication, authorization]
 description: Learn how to use Pomerium as an authentication and authorization proxy for a Transmission torrent daemon.
 ---

-# Securing Transmission's RPC interface.

 This guide demonstrates how Pomerium can secure a [Transmission] daemon.
 Pomerium is an identity-aware access proxy that can add single-sign-on / access control to any service.